Grow Your Own Food with help from Dee Sewell from GreensideUp.ie

 Greenside Up is informative, well-written and brightly photographed, which justifiably earns it its award-winning website and blog status.
 Dee Sewell is the mastermind behind it all, but what is it all?
 What is Greenside Up all about and why is Dee Sewell the woman you need to seek out when you’re planning on greening up those fingers.
 And getting your ‘grow your own food’ mojo on?

-I caught up with Dee to ask her some for some advice and tips on growing your own food.
+I caught up with Dee to ask her some for some advice and tips on how to grow your own food.
 And find out how she lives the sustainable lifestyle she does.
 Which should set you straight when planning your gardening adventure.
 And will hopefully inspire you to start one.

 Table of Contents